Overview

 The remaining configuration options are configured here, but get actually activated by the build.gradle.kts file in your source tree, depending on which features you decide to use, and are further explained in later sections.

 In other words, all builds will apply the Gradle versions plugin by default, and will report on which outdated dependencies your project has.
-In the example above, I am deciding to ignore any outdated versions under the net.sourceforge.pmd Maven group since I am certain that they are not relevant to any of my Github projects.

 Lastly, the versions block allows you to configure: